Epicyclic motion of charged particles around a weakly magnetized Kiselev black hole: Quasi-harmonic oscillations

 As a first example of a perturbed circular orbit of radius $r_c$, let us consider the stable trajectory with $r_c$ close to $r_* = \sqrt{2M/k}$ represented in the figure \ref{circ}.
 In the three-dimensional representation given in the left panel, one may notice the quasi-harmonic oscillations both around $r_c$ and with respect to the equatorial plane.
 In the projection on the equatorial plane (a quarter is given in the right panel), the region of stable circular orbits is between the cyan and black circles which correspond to $r_{ISCO}$ and $r_*$ respectively.
 The values of $L$ and $E^2$ are in the shaded regions represented in the figures \ref{fig:Lreg} and \ref{fig:Ereg}.
 The unperturbed circular orbit of radius $r_c$ is represented by the red circle which is very close to the green circle of radius $r_0 = \sqrt{L/b}$ where $\phi$ is changing the sign.
 As expected, because $r_c >r_p$, the orbit has a negative periastron shift and is curly since one of the turning points is beyond $r_0$.

 In view of the analysis developed in section 5, let us mention that circular orbits with $r_c >r_*$ are unstable.
-Such an example is given in the figure \ref{fig:circu} where one may also notice that the orbit of the particle escaping towards the cosmological horizon is curled outward the black hole.
+Such an example is given in the figure \ref{fig:circu} where one may also notice that the orbit of the particle escaping towards the cosmological horizon along the $z$-axis is curled toward the black hole.
 This happens because the repulsive quintessence contribution becomes dominant for $r>r_*$.
-On the other hand, in figure \ref{circ}, we see an opposite behaviour for the particle's stable orbit with radius $r<r_*$ which is curled toward the black hole as a result of gravity dominance.
+On the other hand, in figure \ref{circ}, we see an opposite behaviour for the particle's stable orbit with radius $r<r_*$ which is curled outward the black hole as a result of gravity dominance.

 In the case where the radius of the unperturbed stable circular orbit is approaching $r_{ISCO}$, non-curly trajectories as the one represented in the figure \ref{circ0} exist for suitable values of $L$ and $E$.
 Since $r_p<r_c$, the periastron shift is negative.